kiramclean/notes/talks/software_for_the_internet.md

 end
 ```

-^ Worrying about this stuff is like writing assembly when you could just use ruby.
-These problems have been solved already by people way smarter than you.
+^ - Worrying about this stuff is like writing assembly when you could just use ruby.
+These problems have been solved already.
 Don't worry about them, just use the right tools.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 # _3._ Sharing Data

 - _Before:_ Manual locking around un-threadsafe things
-- _After:_ Let erlang worry about it
+- _After:_ Message passing only
 <br>

 - Continue to piggy-back on DB for transactional
 memory for persisted data

-^ In elixir data structures are not mutable, so you never have to worry that some code somewhere will swap our the value of the things you're working from under you
+^ - In elixir data structures are immutable, so you never have to worry that some code somewhere will swap our the value of the things you're working from under you

 ^ Memory is isolated between Erlang processes, so you never have to worry about sharing it between processes

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---